inonit/django-mongo-connection/README.md

 ```
 MONGO_CONNECTIONS = {
     'default': {
+        'NAME': 'default',
-        'NAME': 'default',  # Hostname or URI.
-If using URI, it will override all other options.
+        'HOST': os.environ.get('MONGO_HOST', 'localhost')  # Hostname or URI.
+If using URI,
+                                                           # it will override all other options.
-        'HOST': os.environ.get('MONGO_HOST', 'localhost')
     }
 }
 ```